Capstone Project for the UC San Diego Interaction Design Certificate

 Completing the Interaction Design Specialization

-With the completion of the Capstone Project, Jade has achieved these milestones:
+With the completion of the Capstone Project, I achieved these milestones:

-- In 10 weeks, she completed an intensive design process from beginning to end, learning about user needs, designing for these needs, and testing the designs with users, both online and offline.
+- In 10 weeks, I completed an intensive design process from beginning to end, learning about user needs, designing for these needs, and testing the designs with users, both online and offline.

-- In 8 courses, she completed a certificate spanning the topics of human-centered design, design principles, social computing, research, prototyping, information design, and experiment design and analysis.
+- In 8 courses, I completed a certificate spanning the topics of human-centered design, design principles, social computing, research, prototyping, information design, and experiment design and analysis.